Mets make it official, announce Rojas as their new manager

 Houston manager AJ Hinch and Boston skipper Alex Cora also were let go after being implicated in MLB’s sign-stealing report.
 Neither the Astros nor Red Sox have named replacements.

-He is entering his 14th season working in the Mets organization, including those eight as a minor league manager.
-He coached for New York in the Dominican Summer League in 2007, got his first managerial role with the rookie-level Gulf Coast League team in 2011 and also managed at Class A and Double-A. In the Dominican Winter League, he won a 2016 championship with the Leones del Escogido.
+He is entering his 15th season working in the Mets organization, including those eight as a minor league manager.
+He coached for New York in the Dominican Summer League from 2006-07, got his first managerial role with the rookie-level Gulf Coast League team in 2011 and also managed at Class A and Double-A. In the Dominican Winter League, he won a 2016 championship with the Leones del Escogido.

 Notably, he was the manager at Double-A Binghamton during Pete Alonso’s breakout 2018 season, when he led the minors with 36 home runs.